My blog set up is nicely tuned. It could be better.

 Pages is well overdue for an update, the ’09 is a dead giveaway.
 Four years ago it may have been ahead of its time, today it feels somewhat old fashioned.

 At first sight Apple’s Pages ’09 resembles Microsoft Word.
 It has lots of features and options but not Microsoft’s bloat.
 Unlike Word, it does a great job of getting out of the way, there’s a distraction free screen that works just as you’d expect.
-It’s easy to produce documents that, as far as my clients are concerned, came from Microsoft Word.
+Producing documents that, as far as my clients are concerned, came from Microsoft Word is easy.

 While Pages functions as a perfectly good word processor, that’s not really what Apple has in mind for the software.
-It’s really a flexible layout tool.
+Pages is more a flexible layout tool.
 In the old days we might even have described it as desktop publishing software – although it has nothing like the power of Adobe’s InDesign for professional work.

 You can use Pages to create beautiful documents with images, graphs and tables.
 If I was preparing a business report, a newsletter or a book this would be my first port of call.